homeruntech/rick-and-morty-native-template/INSTRUCTIONS.md

 If a particular Android SDK should be used instead of the default one (API 33), it should be specified in the README.

-If a particular version of Node should be used, feel free to specify it in the `.node-version` file.
-If you use NVM, feel free to add `.nvmrc` file.
+The version of Node that should be used to run this project is specified in the `.nvmrc` file.
+If you want to use a different version, you should update `.nvmrc` accordingly.
 ​
 ## Definition of done